For Individuals / Peers

 What is NAMI’s Peer-to-Peer Program?

 Peer-to-Peer is a learning program for people with a serious mental illness who wish to establish and maintain wellness and recovery.
-Ten two-hour units are taught by peer mentors who are personally experienced at living well with mental illness.
+Eight two-hour units are taught by peer mentors who are personally experienced at living well with mental illness.

 Participants come away from the course with a binder of hand-out materials; an advance directive; a relapse prevention plan; mindfulness exercises to help focus and calm thinking; and survival skills for working with providers and the general public.